 Once you have your practice running smoothly, the next step (if you want to take it to the next level) is to scale the business.
 You’ve already done the hardest part of the job by creating it and getting it running.
 The next step is to leverage all that hard work to scale it.

 Think about it.
-You’ve built a practice that’s making $750,000 a year.
+You’ve built a practice that’s making good money.
 Why not use all this hard-earned knowledge to open one or two more locations and double your income?

 Over the years, we’ve asked practitioners what their biggest fear is, whether it’s fear of success or fear of failure.
 We’re always amazed at how many people’s biggest concern isn’t going out of business or having too few patients, but having too many.